adonisjs/adonisjs.com/content/blog_posts/articles/march-2024-updates.md

 ## Changes to the Vite integration

-To support SSR mode for the InteriaJS application, we need access to Vite APIs within the AdonisJS process to pre-render your React or Vue components on the server and send HTML to the browser.
+To support SSR mode for the InertiaJS application, we need access to Vite APIs within the AdonisJS process to pre-render your React or Vue components on the server and send HTML to the browser.

 This requires us to run Vite alongside AdonisJS rather than in a separate process (as we do with the current integration).